Why Are Conservation Efforts Important?

 Some communities using this approach are finding early success as they proceed in the step-by-step process of articulating threats and their needs and priorities, codifying these into a management plan with various short, medium, and long term measures including in enhancing their ecosystem and socio-economic resilience to climate impacts.
 Moreover, these municipalities/communities remain engaged in the process of implementing and monitoring these measures as a unifying endeavor for their community.

-At the national level, the Reimaanlok Framework is finding success as well, as it becomes increasingly mainstreamed within national government legislation, governance, and financing systems most importantly within the RMI Protected Area Network (PAN).
-In addition to smaller grants from funding partners such as GEF Small Grants Program, the Nature Conservancy and the Micronesia Conservation Trust, there are a few large funding initiatives that advance the Reimaanlok Framework (national and regional) including:
+For MICS, in addition to grants from funding partners such as GEF Small Grants Program, The Nature Conservancy and the Micronesia Conservation Trust, there are a few large funding initiatives that advance the Reimaanlok Framework (national and regional) including:

-• Asian Development Bank - Ireland Trust Fund
+• Asian Development Bank - Ireland Trust Fund (ADB)

-• Global Environment Fund
+• Global Environment Facility (GEF)

 What Is The CMAC?